igorski/binarcular/README.md

 ## Defining a structure

-Defining a structure is nothing more than declaring an Object where the keys define a name meaningful to your purpose and the value is either:
+Defining a structure is nothing more than declaring an Object where the keys define a name meaningful to your purpose and the value is a String describing:

-* one of the available type enumerations.
+* one of the available type enumerations (note the imported key and its value are equal)
-* an Array where the first index is an enumerated type and the second is an integer defining the Array length
+* optional Array declaration by adding a numerical value between brackets (_[n]_) the value will be an array of given length _n_
+* optional pipeline separator modifier defining the endianness of the file's byte order (either _|BE_ for Big Endian or _|LE_ for Little Endian).
+When unspecified, the endianness of the clients system is used (assuming the file has been encoded on/by a similar system, which usually means Little Endian these days).

-An example structure that defines the header of a .WAV file (see http://soundfile.sapp.org/doc/WaveFormat/) would look like:
+An example structure that defines the header of a .WAV file (see http://soundfile.sapp.org/doc/WaveFormat) would look like:

 ```
-import { types } from 'typed-file-parser';
-const { CHAR, INT16, INT32 } = types;

 const wavHeader = {
-    type: [ CHAR, 4 ],
+    type:           'CHAR[4]',
-    size: INT32,
+    size:           'INT32',
-    format: [ CHAR, 4 ],
-    formatName: [ CHAR, 4 ],
+    format:         'CHAR[4]',
+    formatName:     'CHAR[4]',
-    formatLength: INT32,
+    formatLength:   'INT32',
-    audioFormat: INT16,
+    audioFormat:    'INT16',
-    channelAmount: INT16,
+    channelAmount:  'INT16',
-    sampleRate: INT32,
+    sampleRate:     'INT32',
-    bytesPerSecond: INT32,
+    bytesPerSecond: 'INT32',
-    blockAlign: INT16,
+    blockAlign:     'INT16',
-    bitsPerSample: INT16,
+    bitsPerSample:  'INT16',
-    dataChunkId: [ CHAR, 4 ],
+    dataChunkId:    'CHAR[4]',
-    dataChunkSize: INT32
+    dataChunkSize:  'INT32'
 };
 ```

 Note that the order of the keys (and more importantly: their type definition) should match the order of the values as described the particular file's type!

-All available types are listed in the _{ types }_ export.
+All available data types are listed in the _{ types }_ export.
 Note that definitions for _CHAR_ will return as a String.
 If you want an 8-bit integer/byte value, use _BYTE_ or _INT8_ instead.